drtinkerer/devfolio/README.md

 Showcase your projects by editing this file with your project details, including:
 - Title, description, and image URL
 - Technologies used
-- GitHub repository and live demo links
+- GitHub repository and live site links

 #### 3. Experience (`data/experience.ts`)